Getting to Know the Cryosphere

 Everything is connected

 Changes in snow and ice conditions in the Arctic can affect people all over the world.
-A recent study showed that there is a link between the amount of sea ice in the Arctic, particularly during summer months, and altered winter weather patterns at much lower latitudes.
+Recent studies have shown that there is a link between the amount of sea ice in the Arctic, particularly during summer months, and altered winter weather patterns at much lower latitudes (Vihma, 2014).
 The southwestern United States, a region that frequently deals with water shortages, has experienced increased drought during winters following summers of relatively low sea ice extent in the Arctic.
-Scandinavia, which relies on hydropower hydropower: power derived from the force or energy of moving water. for the majority of their electricity production, has also experienced decreased precipitation in the wake of diminished Arctic sea ice.
+Scandinavia, which relies on hydropowerhydropower: power derived from the force or energy of moving water. for the majority of their electricity production, has also experienced decreased precipitation in the wake of diminished Arctic sea ice.

 Life and the Cryosphere

 Depending on where it is you call home, it may not be immediately obvious what role the cryosphere plays in your life, but the condition of the cryosphere impacts the whole worldeven in warm and temperate regions where snow and ice are either rare or nonexistent.
 Snow and ice help regulate global climate, drive ocean currents, and provide fresh drinking water for much of the world.

 For centuries, people in the Arctic have relied on the predictability of snow and ice for their survival.
 However, recent changes in climate have caused snow, ice, and weather patterns in high latitude native communities to become uggianaqtuq (pronounced OOG-gi-a-nak-took)a North Baffin Inuktitut word that means to behave unexpectedly, or in an unfamiliar way.
 Changes to the cryosphere in and around these communities impact a myriad of things including hunting, coastal erosion, ocean productivity, transportation, and animal habitats.